LagerLV/pastry_dough_bot/README.md

 #### How to Start:

-Start almost anywhere, the bot should walk (Not from Karamja though)
+Start almost anywhere, the bot should walk (Not from Karamja though).

-Have some GP in bank or inventory (Recommended at least 25k)
+Have some GP in bank or inventory (Recommended at least 25k).

 ========